 State holder class example

-Let's create a state holder class for a hypothetical user profile form.
-This class will not only hold the values of the user's profile fields, but also include validation logic and a method to update the profile.
-This example demonstrates a state holder that goes beyond merely holding values—it manages the logical aspects tied to those values.
+Here's a state holder class for a hypothetical user profile form — one that holds the profile field values, but also includes validation logic and a method to update the profile, going beyond just holding values to managing the logic tied to them:

 enum class ValidationState { Valid, Invalid, Unvalidated }